-As for availability it’s true that availability of past prints is limited, though you can still buy them from the Bungies shop while supplies last.
+As for availability, it’s true that the availability of past prints is limited, though you can still buy them from the Bungies shop while supplies last.
 That is the nature of subscriptions however, and considering how Bungies is available to many countries, I had to give them a full star in this category as well, giving them a perfect 5 stars!

-What Others are Saying about Bungies
+What Others Are Saying About Bungies

 Once again, AFTER we reviewed their diaper, we scoured the internet for some other reviews of Bungies to share with you so you can see what others are saying about it.
 Unfortunately, because Bungies is so new, we we’re only able to find one other review, but here’s a quick excerpt that sums up that review nicely:

 “My son sleeps on his belly; I put these on for naps all the time, and I haven’t had any leaks occur with using these.
 So I use these almost every day for naptime….
 “I love that this is like a heavy-wetter diaper.
 I’ve never had a leak, I’ve never had a blow-out.… I think these are really absorbent, they absorb really fast, especially for natural fiber [inserts] and I’ve had a really great run with these inserts so far.
 “Wintercandycane